Kelsey Hill

-Kelsey Taylor Hill (born November 8, 1999, Utah, United States) is an American professional soccer player who plays as a defender for Brooklyn FC in the USL Super League.
+Kelsey Taylor Hill (born November 8, 1999) is an American professional soccer player who plays as a defender for USL Super League club Tampa Bay Sun FC.
 She played college soccer for the Saint Mary's Gaels and Pepperdine Waves.
+She has previously played for Angel City FC of the National Women's Soccer League, Odense Boldklub Q of the Kvindeligaen, and Brooklyn FC of the USLS.

-Early life & education
+Early life

-Hill was raised in Elk Grove, California.
-She began playing soccer at the age of four, inspired by the United States women's national soccer team and players such as Mia Hamm.
+Hill was born in Utah.
+She was raised in Elk Grove, California, and began playing soccer at the age of four, inspired by the United States women's national soccer team and players such as Mia Hamm.

 College career

 Saint Mary’s Gaels

 Hill began her collegiate soccer career at Saint Mary’s College of California, where she started all 38 matches over the 2017 and 2018 seasons.
 She scored one goal as a freshman and two as a sophomore, earning selection to the West Coast Conference (WCC) All-Freshman Team in 2017.

 Pepperdine Waves

 In January 2019, Hill transferred to Pepperdine University, enrolling mid-season and red-shirting the 2019 campaign per NCAA transfer regulations.
 During her time with the Waves, she appeared in 40 matches and became a key member of the team’s defense.
 In the 2021 season, Hill started all 22 games as part of a defensive unit that recorded 13 shutouts—one short of the school record—and achieved the best goals-against average in the WCC.
 She ranked third on the team in minutes played with 1,934 and earned a WCC Defensive Player of the Week award in October 2021.

 During her senior preseason, Hill suffered a hip injury that caused her to miss her final collegiate season.
 Despite the setback, she remained committed to pursuing a professional career.